josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 ## Data on the SAFE Network

-There are only two generic types of data on the safe network, Mutable Data (can change) and Immutable Data (can't change).
+There are only two generic types of data on the SAFE Network, Mutable Data (can change) and Immutable Data (can't change).

 ### Mutable Data

 // Needs to be verified

-The Mutable Data on the safe network is saved as a key-value store.
+The Mutable Data on the SAFE Network is saved as a key-value store.
 This means requested data from the network will return something like this `key 1: value 1`.
 This is called an entry.
 A Mutable Data Structure is composed of these entries.

-A Mutable Data Structure can be Public, Private (encrypted) or Shared.
+A Mutable Data Structure can hold up to a 1000 entries and contain a maximum of 1 MB of data.

-Mutable Data is subject to some limits, it cannot hold more than a 1000 entries and the Mutable Data Structure itself must remain under 1 MB in size.
+There are three types of Mutable Data structures: Public (websites), Private (private files) and Shared (private messaging groups).

-Mutable Data has some abilities in particular the ability to set permissions, this means you can enable the ability to insert, update or delete entries in the Mutable Data structure for yourself, a particular person or everyone.
+Mutable Data has abilities such as: ability to set permissions this means you can enable the ability to insert, remove or update for yourself, a particular person or everyone.

-To create and retrieve a Mutable Data structure handle you will need to pass three parameters to it your app handle, a 32 length buffer (this can be a hash of a particular string with `safeCrypto.sha3Hash`) and its type tag.
+To create and retrieve a Mutable Data structure handle you will need to pass three parameters to it: your app handle, a 32 length buffer (this can be a hash of a particular string with `safeCrypto.sha3Hash`) and its type tag.

 #### Shared Mutable Data